beaker-project/beaker/documentation/admin-guide/tftp.rst

     Syslinux package to this location so that x86 BIOS systems can be provisioned out of the box.

-    It is possible to use alternative names for this image (for example, to have multiple parallel versions of PXELINUX for compatibility reasons), assuming that the DHCP configuration is adjusted configured accordingly.

 :file:`grub/grub.efi`
     Recommended location of the EFI GRUB_ image, used for x86-based systems with UEFI firmware.

-    It is possible to use alternative names for this image, but the image must be under the :file:`grub/` directory.

 :file:`yaboot`
     Location of the Yaboot_ image, used for PowerPC systems.